danluke2/software_defined_customization/experiment_scripts/README.md

 1) (NCO) make, deploy, and install the challenge/response module:

     * NOTE: unlike previous experiment modules, this is in the NCO/core\_modules dir because we are using the full NCO deployment instead of an experiment version

-    * add 'nco\_challenge\_response' to CIB build table for connected DCA device
+    * add 'nco\_challenge\_response' to CIB req\_build\_modules table for connected DCA device

     * ![](../assets/build_table.png)

 1) (NCO) Verify nco\_challenge\_response is built and deployed to DCA and challenge/response window set to 5 seconds

     * ![](../assets/active_table.png)